-We all agreed that our original mission — to reduce food loss and risk — was the right one.
+We all agreed that our original mission — to reduce food loss and financial risk — was the right one.
 But the space we’d been a part of — “blockchain for food” — was more of a tool looking for a job.
 It’s a huge idea and plays into our story quite well.
 But the infrastructure required added a level of complexity that we just didn’t need right now.
-Beyond blockchain, you need IoT to capture clean data for a ledger, and once you have that data, AI presents a huge opportunity.
+Beyond blockchain, you need industrial IoT to capture clean data for a ledger, and once you have that data, artificial intelligence presents a huge opportunity in terms of predictive intelligence and prescriptive guidance.
 Blockchain on its own?
 Meh.

 The discussion also turned to traceability.
-We decided that while it’s a key feature, it’s only one of several features needed.
+We decided that while it’s a key feature, traceability is only one of several features needed.

 The new path pays off

 So many great things began to happen.
-Our dev team burnt the midnight oil and designed and built our first enterprise-grade software platform.
+We took a look at the offers out there and found problems that were overlooked.
+We designed a robust architecture supported by a variety of advanced technologies.
 Transparent Path got accepted into the 5G Open Innovation Lab in April, and by June, Intel and T-Mobile had become partners.

-You see, this venture is far more of a big deal to me than a simple software play.
-It’s more important to the team than just spinning up a token or scratching some niche itch.
-We’re here to do something, to help fix the imbalances we see in society, in trade and in technology, around food.
+I’m sharing all of this with you because this venture is far more of a big deal to the team and I than a simple software play.
+Transparent Path is more important to us than just spinning up a token or scratching some niche itch.
+We’re here to do something meaningful — to help fix the imbalances we see in society, in trade and in technology, around food.
 We know farmers are hurting.
-We understand how terrified many small- to mid-sized businesses are about their futures — facing the same demons I was.
+We understand how concerned many small- to mid-sized businesses are about their financial futures — facing the same demons I was.

-If you’re reading this, I’m hoping you’re as interested in helping out as we are.
-Join us on this mission!
+If you’re reading this, I’m hoping you’re as interested in working on this problem as we are.
+And that you’ll join us on this mission.

 – Eric Weaver